MineKing9534/KORMite/README.md

 For the basic types, this library already comes with a set of TypeMappers (otherwise you wouldn't be able to use it for even the simplest cases).
 These include numbers, string, booleans etc.

 Enums and arrays are also supported by default.
 Enums are simply stored as strings.
 Arrays, Lists and Sets will simply create a column with an array type.
-Every type will automatically support a corresponding array type by default, even for you custom type mappers.
+Every type will automatically support a corresponding array type by default, even for your custom type mappers.

 #### Custom Type Mappers
-you can also register custom TypeMappers for you own classes, to be able to store them as a database column.
-You can either create an implementation of the TypeMapper interface directly, however, there are two functions to simply the process for easy cases:
+you can also register custom TypeMappers for your own classes, to be able to store them as a database column.
+You can either create an implementation of the TypeMapper interface directly, however, there are two functions to simplify the process for easy cases:

 ```kotlin
 fun main() {